apache/nuttx-apps/examples/README.txt

   unprotected recipients can be used.
 Most will protect themselves from this test email because it looks like SPAM.

-  Applications using this example will need to enble the following netutils libraries in their defconfig file:
+  Applications using this example will need to enable the following netutils libraries in their defconfig file:

     CONFIG_NETUTILS_NETLIB=y